ignite/cli/docs/guide/token_factory.md

 ## Scaffold a Module

-Next, scaffold a new module with bank and account access
+Next, scaffold a new module with dependencies on the Cosmos SDK [bank](https://docs.cosmos.network/master/modules/bank/) and [auth](https://docs.cosmos.network/master/modules/auth/) modules:

 ```bash
 starport scaffold module tokenfactory --dep account,bank
 ```

-The `--dep` flag is for `dependencies` and Starport wires the dependencies for `auth` and `bank` module into the right places.
+The `--dep` flag is for `dependencies` so that dependencies on the `auth` (account access) and `bank` modules are wired into the right places.

-To scaffold the above mentioned data format for a denom in the Token Factory, use a Starport `map`.
+To scaffold the CRUD operations for a denom in the token factory, use a Starport `map` for data stored as key-value pairs that define the data format:

 ```bash
 starport scaffold map Denom description:string ticker:string precision:int url:string maxSupply:int supply:int canChangeMaxSupply:bool --signer owner --index denom --module tokenfactory